The Backup Cycle - Full Backups¶

 This will store the backup at

-files and copying from it.
-Here is an example that shows the log thread
+and copying from it.
+Here is an example that shows the log thread scanning the

 160906 10:19:17 Finished backing up non-InnoDB tables and files 160906 10:19:17 Executing FLUSH NO_WRITE_TO_BINLOG ENGINE LOGS... xtrabackup: The latest check point (for incremental): '62988944' xtrabackup: Stopping log copying thread. .160906 10:19:18 >> log scanned up to (137343534) 160906 10:19:18 Executing UNLOCK TABLES 160906 10:19:18 All tables unlocked 160906 10:19:18 Backup created in directory '/data/backups/' 160906 10:19:18 Writing backup-my.cnf 160906 10:19:18 ...done 160906 10:19:18 Writing xtrabackup_info 160906 10:19:18 ...done xtrabackup: Transaction log of lsn (26970807) to (137343534) was copied.
 160906 10:19:18 completed OK!

 The last thing you should see is something like the following, where the value

 <LSN> will be a number that depends on your system: